Skills of Communication

 - Identifying challenging conversations

-- How mental models & personal assumptions influence communication
+- The effect of mental models and personal assumptions

 - Mental models and The Ladder of Inference